 I always wanted to try to cook seafood in different ways.
-This time I am trying with Korean soybean pasted (doenjang, 된장).
+This time I am trying with Korean soybean paste (doenjang, 된장).
 The result is actually quite nice.
-Deep and robust flavor that serves very well with a bowl of rice.
+It has deep and robust flavor that serves very well with a bowl of rice.

 CLEAN AND PREP THE SEAFOOD

 Clean squid and shrimp and have them ready near by.
 Cut the onion and a bunch of green onions, too.
 I used shredded green onions that I bought at the Korean stores.
 You can use a bunch of whole green onion and chop them into any size you like.

 Mix soybean paste(doenjang), a little bit of chili paste(gochujang), garlic, sweet wine(or rice wine), and rice syrup (or corn syrup).

 Add the squid and shrimp, and toss well to coat them with the sauce.

 Stir-fry the onion over high heat until somewhat translucent.

 Add your seafood friends and stir-fry to cook, about 2 minutes.